mobretreat/mobretreat-oldcontent/Day of mob retreat.md

 ### Round 2: Moderating Style Navigating
 #### Objectives
-- As a NAVIGATOR practice moderation of the MOB, listening, asking open questions, making decisions, giving instructions to the DRIVER
+- As a NAVIGATOR practice moderation of the MOB, listening, asking open questions, communicating goals, making decisions, giving instructions to the DRIVER
-- As a DRIVER practice listening, following NAVIGATOR instructions, offering contributions, asking for help
+- As a DRIVER practice listening, following NAVIGATOR instructions, offering suggestions, asking for help
-- As a MOB practice listening, offering contributions
+- As a MOB practice listening, offering suggestions
 #### Constraints
 - The NAVIGATOR SHOULD ask MOB to contribute suggestions.
 - The NAVIGATOR SHOULD moderate all contributions and discussions.